FK Tatran Turzovka

-FK Tatran Turzovka is a Slovak football club based in the village of Turzovka in the Žilina Region.
-They currently play in the 5.
-Liga, the 5 tier of the Slovak football league system.
+FK Tatran Turzovka is a Slovak football club based in the town of Turzovka in the Žilina Region.
+They currently play in the V. Liga Sever, the 5 tier of the Slovak football league system.

 History

 1920—1945: Early years

 Turzovka players in 1933 (wearing white shorts).

 The predecessor of Tatran Turzovka was founded in the first half of the 1920s.
 The first documented match was played in August 1923 against Slovan Bytča which was won 3–1.
 The club's activities were later paralyzed, probably in connection with the economic crisis.
 The activities of T.L.A.C. or AC Turzovka were continued by ŠK Turzovka in 1931.
 It was therefore a renewal of the previously operating club.
 The renewed sports club rented land from the urban planning municipality and built its own field at a cost of CZK 20,000.
 During World War II, the club operated under the name HG Turzovka.
 After its end in 1945, it returned to the name ŠK Turzovka.